 Funding and Implementation Strategies

-To support the development of water infrastructure, the government has initiated funding mechanisms and implementation strategies.
-Public funds are allocated for large-scale projects such as river interlinking, dam construction, and irrigation schemes.
-Additionally, innovative financing models like public-private partnerships (PPPs) and water conservation funds are utilized to mobilize resources for sustainable water infrastructure development.
+For the same purpose, the government has also introduced funding mechanisms as well as implementation strategies for developing water infrastructure.
+Public funds are used for funding the large-scale projects such as river interlinking, dam construction, and irrigation schemes.
+Other innovative models of funding such as PPPs as well as water conservation funds that are used to mobilize resources for sustainable water infrastructure development.

 Sustainable Practices in Water Management